simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 ## Next steps

-As I mentioned in the beginning of the post I will soon create another post on this subject, so stay tuned!
+As I mentioned at the beginning of the post I will soon create another post on this subject, so stay tuned!